 First off the thinner the rope the quicker it wears out.
 Now I’m not talking about ‘fall’ and all that crap that means nothing at all to anyone, I’m talking about the rope just getting shagged out, shagged out to the point where the sheath snaps down the wall!
 These skinny ropes are like duelling pistols, they are really meant to be locked in a box until the day of the duel, not used to blast at bottles.

 A second factor is that these ropes are harder to hold in a fall, making them more dangerous to use in the hands of novice climbers, or those with the wrong style of belay plate (like an old BD ATC).
 I’ve seen a lot of close calls with super skinny ropes and I’d say that many times the belayer was caught unaware and let the rope slip a little (wearing belay gloves is not a bad idea for some when using these ropes, as well as careful belay device selection).

-Also - like I said - these ropes just have far less life in them.
-The sheaths gets thinner and worn and lose that life a new rope has.
-I also think such ropes don’t do sharp edges half as well as something a little thicker, and on dangerous ground it nice to have a thicker rope - even if it’s just an allusion.
+Also - as I said - these ropes just have far less life in them.
+The sheaths get thinner and worn and lose that life a new rope has.
+I also think such ropes don’t do sharp edges half as well as something a little thicker, and on the dangerous ground it nice to have a thicker rope - even if it’s just an allusion.

 If you’re using a skinny rope for top-roping you can also get some nasty surprises as they tend to stretch a lot, leaving you hitting the ground if you fall off low down.

 And yes you can partner them up with a thin half rope (8mm - 8.5mm) for routes that needed to be rapped, or with another super single, but it’s far nicer to carry - as well as a climb - on a set of 8.5mm ropes (lighter, cheaper, less drag).
 If you end up on long pitches you will soon feel the difference if you have two 9mm singles hanging off your harness!